-Operating revenue is projected to be \$19.0 million in 2018, about the same as estimated 2017 revenue.
-From January through September of 2017, the Arapahoe County area received only 10.81" of precipitation, compared to 14.52" during the same period in 2016, which was also a very dry year.
-The lack of moisture in 2017 contributed to irrigation revenue that is projected to be \$429 thousand or 20.7% above budgeted revenue.
-Thus, assuming that 2018 will have average precipitation, a 2% increase in water and sewer charges, and an expected 3% growth in accounts may be offset by decreases in consumption compared to 2017.
-For volume-related revenue projections (water charges, irrigation charges, and wastewater charges), 2015 actual results were escalated for account growth and rate increase rather than using 2016 or 2017 revenue as the basis for the budget.
+Operating revenue is projected to be \$19.4 million in 2019, which reflects a decrease of \$406 thousand from estimated 2018 revenue.
+From January through June of 2018, the Arapahoe County area received only 5.89" of precipitation, compared to 7.66" during the same period in 2017 and 8.30" in 2016, which were also very dry years.
+Additionally, the average daily temperature for the first six months of 2018 was 2.5 degrees Fahrenheit higher than 2016.
+The heat and lack of moisture in 2018 contributed to irrigation revenue that is projected to be \$565 thousand or 26.0% above budgeted revenue.
+Thus, assuming that 2019 will have average precipitation, a 3% increase in water rates and fees and a 2% increase in sewer charges, with an expected 2% growth in accounts may be offset by decreases in consumption compared to 2018.
+At this time, snowpack in Colorado is expected to be higher than normal this winter due to a strong El Nino current, and this effect could carry into spring of 2019, reducing demand for irrigation.
+For volume-related revenue projections (water charges, irrigation charges, and wastewater charges), 2015 actual results were escalated for account growth and rate increase rather than using 2016 through 2018 revenue as the basis for the budget, as 2015 was an average precipitation year.